Generational drive: Toby's Body and Fender still thriving after 80 years

 From fax machines to computers to handheld tablets, much has changed in the auto-body repair biz, but the goal at Toby’s Body and Fender remains constant.

-That involves the most difficult part of day-to-day operations – dealing with insurance companies.
+That involves the most difficult part of day-to-day operations – the steps of dealing with insurance companies.

 “We had to hire more employees just to handle insurance paperwork,” he said.